-These rules announced by COFEPRIS, still without legal basis, since it is only a statement on its official website.
+These rules announced by COFEPRIS are still without a legal basis, since it is only a statement on its official website.

 137. Are there proposals for reform or significant change to the legal, regulatory, procurement of biosimilars?
 If yes, when are they likely to come into force?
+Concerning significant changes to the legal, regulatory, procurement of biosimilars, last year (2021), the Ministry of Health issued a decree in the Official Gazette, amending several articles of the Health Law Regulations.
+The most relevant points of this decree were the following: